-When the system status changes from active mode to off mode, this shall be indicated to the driver by at least an optical and an acoustic warning signal.
+When the system status changes from active mode to off mode, this shall be indicated to the driver by at least an optical warning signal.
 This optical signal shall be realized by non-displaying the optical signal used to indicate the active mode.